 Private and public land managers across the western sagebrush steppe closely observe how management impacts plant communities.
 Sometimes these observations are documented while other times they are not.
 Global Information Systems (GIS), such as Google Earth Pro (GEP) provide a powerful digital mapping platform to allow land managers to track, visualize and share inventoried and monitored data.
 Maps can serve as effective communication tools and GIS can allow managers to incorporate free extensive remotely sensed data that can aide land managers in rangeland management decisions, such as historic fire layers, soils data and fine fuels information.

-We are launching an online course in June of 2021 to equip land owners and natural resource professionals with a science-based framework and skills to develop land management plans and virtual maps of lands they manage.
+We are launching an online course in Fall of 2021 to equip land owners and natural resource professionals with a science-based framework and skills to develop land management plans and virtual maps of lands they manage.
 The online course will walk learners through principles needed to create effective land management plans using a Threat-based Land Management ecological framework, as well as skills directly related to creating a virtual map of managed land within GEP.